 Senior Software Engineer

-Open Garden posted about 6 years ago
+Open Garden posted over 6 years ago

 FullTime | San Francisco, CA

 Open Garden, a mobile software startup in San Francisco is looking to fill positions able to make substantial contributions to the development of our core technology.

 We are working on a peer-to-peer overlay wireless mesh network that provides Internet access.
 Open Garden is agnostic with respect to the underlying data link technology and can currently use Bluetooth and Wi-Fi Direct.

 Are you interested in peer-to-peer networking and what it brings for mobile?
 Let's talk.